We are sorry but the full site content is only available to registered CLiCNews users.

 We have set up a restricted site as we want to produce a safe environment for children and we believe at the moment that teachers and, more importantly parents, agree with this arrangement.
 In particular restricting CLiCNews in this way allows children to leave comments without feeling intimidated and ensures that they will only come in contact with their peers or teachers.

 Within the site news items are written by Journalist students from the DIT at a level which reflects the age range of the children and are presented in a way which precludes using graphical images and language which are unsuitable for young children.

 As an encouragement and aid to improving Reading and Writing skills the children are encouraged to comment on stories which have been published.

-Within CLiCNews, as a parrallel to published news items, we run various Polls and Competitions all designed to help improve the level and standards of literacy amongst the children.
+Within CLiCNews, as a parallel to published news items, we run various Polls and Competitions.

 CLiCNews is run in conjunction with the Journalism Department of the DIT School of Media.

 This is part of an initiative organised through the Access and Civic Engagement Students Learning With Communities' programme.